 Large organizations can acquire vast amounts of data, documents, files, and more.
 This data could be generated and stored in many places, including on company PCs, in the cloud, document scanners, and servers.

 Enterprise search tools make it easier for authorized individuals to search through data and documents to find exactly what they need.
-Similar to how Google is used to search the world wide web, enterprise search can be used to hunt down needed information within an organization.
+Similar to how Google is used to search the world wide web, enterprise search can be used to hunt down needed information within an organization, via neatly organized search results.

 By the 1960s, computer systems were advancing at a rapid pace and search solutions began to appear.
 In 1967, the ORBIT online search service was launched, allowing researchers to quickly search through databases to find research literature.